 6 What training and experience do staff have for the additional support my child needs?

-- Precision teaching involves working with a child individually for a short time (5-10 minutes) It is used to address a very specific gap in a child’s knowledge by repeating teaching over and over again; the same teaching takes place every day and progress is measured and tracked.
+- Precision teaching: Precision teaching involves working with a child individually for a short time (5-10 minutes) It is used to address a very specific gap in a child’s knowledge by repeating teaching over and over again; the same teaching takes place every day and progress is measured and tracked.

-- Team teach involves being trained in de-escalation techniques.
+- Team Teach: Team teach involves being trained in de-escalation techniques.
 These include strategies to avoid physical contact but also include training in the positive handling of pupils.
 The course is based on positive behaviour techniques, communication and use of body language to manage behaviour

 - Post Graduate Certificate in Emotional Factors in Learning and Teaching: Counselling aspects of education